10 Ways To Let Go Of Someone You Love

 Now picture the person you're trying to let go of far enough away that you no longer feel them in your energy or inner circle.
 (This takes practice but you will see a difference if you keep at it.)

 Visualize them at the edge of your circles, outside your city or even on the other side of the world.

 This creates an emotional distance much like detachment.
 You're imagining their energy away from you which gives you your energy back.

 It's not punishment.
 You're not sending them to the moon Alice (okay that really dates me).

 2. Examine how the relationship wasn't working in order to learn from it.

 When a relationship ends, it's an opportunity to take stock of what happened.
-Focusing on what the other person did is almost automatic but looking at your part takes those lessons with you into the next relationship.
+Focusing on what the other person did is almost automatic but looking at your part helps you take those lessons with you in the next relationship.

 - Ask yourself, what worked and what didn't?